pulumi/examples/kubernetes-py-exposed-deployment/README.md

 and `grep` to retrieve the `<title>` of the site the proxy points at.

 > _Note_: minikube does not support type `LoadBalancer`; if you are deploying to minikube, make sure
-> to run `kubectl port-forward service/frontend 8080:80` to forward the cluster port to the local
+> to run `kubectl port-forward $(kubectl get service -l app=nginx -o name) 8080:80` to forward the cluster port to the local
 > machine and access the service via `localhost:8080`.

 ```sh